zquiroga/deep-learning-challenge/README.md

 - What variable(s) should be removed from the input data because they are neither targets nor features?

-  EIN I removed from the input data because they are neither targets nor features.
+  EIN was removed from the input data because they are neither targets nor features.

 # Compiling, Training, and Evaluating the Model